 (a) maintain at least a 2.00 cumulative grade point average, or

-(b) have earned at least a 2.00 grade point average for the work completed during the year preceding the semester (quarter, term) of the scholarship.
+(b) have earned at least a 2.00 grade point average for the work completed during the year preceding the semester of the waiver.

 7. Once a student completes the requirements for a bachelor's degree, he or she is not entitled to any further scholarships.
 This restriction is applicable even if the student has received the scholarship for a total of less than four years of full-time study.